ibm-cloud-docs/text-to-speech/audio-formats.md

 ## Sampling rate
 {: #formats-rate}

 The sampling rate (or sampling frequency) is the number of samples that are generated per second for the audio.
 Sampling rate is measured in Hertz (Hz) or kilohertz (kHz).
 For example, a rate of 16,000 samples per second is equal to 16,000 Hz (or 16 kHz).
-For more information about sampling rates, see [Sampling (signal processing)](https://en.wikipedia.org/wiki/Sampling_(signal_processing)){: external}.

 Internally, the service always synthesizes audio with a sampling rate of 22,050 Hz.
 For many formats, the service also returns audio with this sampling rate.
 For other formats, the service returns audio with a different sampling rate.